smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 :::

 **Internal Data**
-- Capture ID      The key identifier of the record, specified when the job was captured.
+- **Capture ID**:      The key identifier of the record, specified when the job was captured.
 A Captured Job ID can use up to the 12 characters.
 Two additional characters more than a job name are allowed so that duplicate copies of the same job name can be stored with different job parameters.
--  Cap date        The system date when this job was captured.
+- **Cap date**:        The system date when this job was captured.

 **IBM i Parameters**
--  Cap time        The system time when this job was captured.
+-  **Cap time**:        The system time when this job was captured.
--  CMD SrcMbr      The name assigned by LSAM internal routines to the source member in the LSAM command source physical file DBFCMDSRC where the command line text is stored.
+-  **CMD SrcMbr**:      The name assigned by LSAM internal routines to the source member in the LSAM command source physical file DBFCMDSRC where the command line text is stored.
--  FMT             The system date format in effect when the job was captured.
+-  **FMT**:             The system date format in effect when the job was captured.
 This is the format of the Job DATE field.
--  CapJob fields   The IBM i job ID of the workstation or batch job that performed the capture action.
+-  **CapJob fields**:   The IBM i job ID of the workstation or batch job that performed the capture action.
--  INLLIBL +       The first several characters of the initial library list are shown.
+-  **INLLIBL +**:       The first several characters of the initial library list are shown.
 If there is more data in the list than can be shown on this display, the plus sign (+) appears at the end of the line and function key F14=More LIBL appears at the bottom of the display.
--  CMD line +      The first several characters of the command line are shown.
+-  **CMD line +**:      The first several characters of the command line are shown.
 If there is more data in the command line than can be shown on this display, the plus sign (+) appears at the end of the line and function key F13=More CMD appears at the bottom of the display.

-##### Functions
+#### Functions

 - **F3=Exit**: (Not displayed, but available.)
 Quits the display and returns to the menu.
 - **F12=Cancel**: Quits the display and returns to the previous screen.